Robert Hassell III: Washington Nationals

 On August 2, 2022, Hassell, along with CJ Abrams, Luke Voit, MacKenzie Gore, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
 The Nationals assigned him to the Wilmington Blue Rocks of the High-A South Atlantic League.
 Hassell played in 10 games for Wilmington before being promoted to the Harrisburg Senators of the Double-A Eastern League.

 Hassell split the 2024 campaign between Wilmington, Harrisburg, and the Triple–A Rochester Red Wings, slashing a cumulative .241/.319/.328 with five home runs, 28 RBI, and 15 stolen bases over 85 games.
 On November 19, 2024, the Nationals added Hassell to their 40-man roster to protect him from the Rule 5 draft.

 Hassell was optioned to Triple-A Rochester to begin the 2025 season.
 In 43 appearances for the Red Wings, he hit .288 with four home runs, 24 RBI, and nine stolen bases.
 On May 20, 2025, Hassell was promoted to the major leagues for the first time.
 He made his MLB debut on May 22, in a game against the Atlanta Braves.
 Hassell hit the first pitch thrown to him to right field for a single.
 He went on to go 2-for-5, with one stolen base, and two runs scored, including the winning run in an 8-7 Nationals walk-off win in the 10th inning.
 Six days later, Hassell hit his first major league home run off of Blas Castaño of the Seattle Mariners.

+Hassell was optioned to Triple-A Rochester to begin the 2026 season.
+In 63 appearances for the Red Wings, he batted .215/.304/.289 with two home runs, 21 RBI, and eight stolen bases.
+On July 5, 2026, Hassell was designated for assignment by the Nationals.
+He cleared waivers after no other team chose to select him and returned to Rochester via outright assignment on July 12.

+Pittsburgh Pirates

+On July 16, 2026, Hassell was traded to the Pittsburgh Pirates in exchange for cash or a player to be named later; he was subsequently assigned to their Florida Complex League affiliate.